 On another occasion, Pfleger invited Kareem Irfan, former Chairman of the Council of Islamic Organizations of Greater Chicago, to speak at Saint Sabina on the fourth anniversary of 9/11.
 A member of the Islamic Society of North America, Irfan has characterized Islamic beheadings of non-Muslims not as acts of evil, but rather as manifestations of “a primordial sense of retaliation and revenge.”

 In 2004 Pfleger joined the Alliance for Diversity in Programming, a coalition of more than 200 activists who demanded that Congress and the Federal Communications Commission compel television networks to increase on-camera representation of blacks and Hispanics.
-Other members of this Alliance included James Zogby of the Arab American Institute, as well as representatives of such organizations as the NAACP, the League of United Latin American Citizens, the National Urban League, the Rainbow / PUSH Coalition, and the National Council of La Raza.
+Other members of this Alliance included James Zogby of the Arab American Institute, as well as representatives of such organizations as the League of United Latin American Citizens, the NAACP, the National Council of La Raza, the National Urban League, and the Rainbow / PUSH Coalition.

 In 1995 and 2006, Pfleger contributed money to the congressional campaigns of Jesse Jackson, Jr.